 - Evidence of loss or reversal of cervical lordosis

 - Being in the driver seat versus being in the passenger seat for females

 - Being an occupant of a vehicle manufactured in the late 1980s to early 1990s (OR=2.7 vs those in early 1980s vehicles) This is relevant for rear impact crashes only.

 - Having the head rotated at impact; both frontal and rear

 - Being unaware of the impending impact

 Whiplash can be quite the monster to deal with.
-Combined with pre-existing conditions you could really find yourself with mounted debt and pain and suffering.
-If you have suffered from whiplash as a result of a truck accident, slip and fall, or work-related accident, contact Shamieh Law.
+Combined with pre-existing conditions you could really find yourself with mounting debt and pain and suffering.
+If you have suffered from whiplash as a result of a truck accident, slip, and fall, or work-related accident, contact Shamieh Law.

 We’ll make sure the ones responsible are held accountable and get you the compensation you deserve.
 We’ve been recognized for 2 years straight by the American Institute of Personal Injury attorneys for the attention to detail we give to each of our clients.
 In addition, our founder Ramez Shamieh has been recognized as a lawyer on the rise in Texas Lawyer magazine, has been on Super Lawyer’s rising stars list for 5 years straight, and D Magazine has nominated Shamieh as one of the best attorneys in Dallas under 40 in 2018.
 When you contact Shamieh Law, you’re dealing with the best in the business.
 Contact us today.